Exclusions and Exemptions

 Fundamental Research Exclusion (FRE)

-Basic and applied research in science and engineering performed by institutions of higher education in the U.S. qualifies for the Fundamental Research Exclusion as long as the research is carried out openly and without restrictions on publication, access to, or dissemination of the research results.
-Fundamental research is distinguished from proprietary research and industrial development, design, production and product utilization because the results of the latter are restricted for proprietary or national security reasons.
+Basic and applied research in science and engineering performed at institutions of higher education in the U.S. qualify under the Fundamental Research Exclusion as long as the research is carried out openly and without restrictions placed against its publication, participation, access, or dissemination of the research results.
+Fundamental research is distinguished from proprietary research and industrial development, design, production, and product utilization as the results of the latter may be restricted for proprietary or national security reasons.

 NOTE: (1) The Fundamental Research Exclusion only applies to information; (2) The Fundamental Research Exclusion does not apply to a sponsor's existing proprietary information when some or all the sponsor's proprietary information is required to be held confidential; and (3) The Fundamental Research Exclusion may not apply to information related to export-controlled equipment used in research; (4) The Fundamental Research Exclusion does not apply to International Traffic In Arms Regulations (ITAR) regulated technologies, technical data, or equipment; and (5) certain "Strong Encryption" software and source code regulated under the Export Administration Regulations (EAR) does not qualify for the Fundamental Research Exclusion.

 The Publicly Available or Public Domain Exclusion relates to the sharing of technical data or information with a foreign person in the U.S. who receives such technical data or information as a part of a class, laboratory, conference, or seminar.
 Under these situations, disclosures of technical data or information qualify under the Public Domain Exclusion if the same technical data or information has already been widely published, is accessible or available to the public, and is not restricted by that foreign national's country of citizenship.